Characters that appear in Power Rangers (2017).

 - Nature Lover: Implied; she seems to be more comfortable outdoors.

-- Nice Hat: Has an array of beanies that she wears throughout the movie.
+- Nice Hat: She has an array of beanies that she wears throughout the movie.

 - Only One Name: The only one who doesn't get her last name revealed in the dialogue proper.